- Intro

 header |

-No | Place elements in the header (Modal: next to the close button).
-Use size="light" to match the close button.
-(OPTIONAL) |
+No | Place elements in the header (Modal: next to the close button => use size="md" to match the close button) |

-Name | Type | Default | Extra info |
+Name | Type | Default | Available options | Required | Extra info |

 modelValue |

-Boolean | Required.
-Controls whether the menu is shown or not |
+Boolean | Required | Controls whether the menu is shown or not | ||

 background

-, hideScrollbars
+, showScrollbars

 , doBSL

-, disableSwipeToClose
+, swipeToCloseEnabled

-, disableDismiss
+, dismissible

 , forceFullHeightOnMobile